shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 ---
-Title : Pass in User Data Offline
-Description : If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Xandr ad campaigns.
-In this section we describe the server-side
+title : Microsoft Invest - Pass in User Data Offline description : Learn to make data accessible, that lives in your ad server or data warehouse today, to your ad campaigns.
 ---

-# Pass in User Data Offline
+# Microsoft Invest - pass in user data offline

 If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Xandr ad campaigns.
-In this section we describe the server-side integration that allows you to pass this data into our
+In this section we describe the server-side integration that allows you to pass this data into our [Server Side Cookie Store](server-side-cookie-store.md).
-<a href="server-side-cookie-store.md" class="xref">Server Side Cookie
-Store</a>.

-A Use Case
+## A use case

 Let's say Prostarr Sportswear puts a pixel on every one of their pages so that if a user visits, whether by search engine, through a link, or